kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

     // Conditions represent the latest observations of the PodGroup's state.
     //
     // Known condition types:
-    // - "PodGroupScheduled": Indicates whether the scheduling requirement has been satisfied.
+    // - "PodGroupInitiallyScheduled": Indicates whether the scheduling requirement has been satisfied.
+    //   Once this condition transitions to True, it serves as a terminal state and will never revert to False,
+    //   even if pods are subsequently evicted and group constraints are no longer met.
     // - "DisruptionTarget": Indicates whether the PodGroup is about to be terminated
     //   due to disruption such as preemption.
     //
-    // Known reasons for the PodGroupScheduled condition:
+    // Known reasons for the PodGroupInitiallyScheduled condition:
     // - "Unschedulable": The PodGroup cannot be scheduled due to resource constraints,
     //   affinity/anti-affinity rules, or insufficient capacity for the gang.
     // - "SchedulerError": The PodGroup cannot be scheduled due to some internal error